artjohnamaro/EDM-PORTFOLIO/Midterm Task 1/task1.md

 Here is the [clean data]( https://github.com/artjohnamaro/EDM-PORTFOLIO/blob/7adae8eaf08918599285ad8425edd88ae61c524a/Midterm%20Task%201/Clean_Data(Art%20John)-1.xlsx) I prepared in Excel, optimized for accuracy and easy analysis.

 ## Normalization
-Here is the normalized version of the data.
+Here is the normalized version of the data, ensuring consistency and improved structure.